Dev-Reddy/Dev-Reddy-TeamPrithvi_Yi-IDS4/README.md

 4. Open the browser and go to `http://localhost:3300/`.
 5. For admin functions go to `http://localhost:3300/admin`.

-### TEST ID FOR USER LOGIN - email: "john@doe.com", password: "password",
+### TEST ID FOR USER LOGIN - email: "john@doe.com", password: "123",

 ## Team Members